 In general, personalization allows users to browse programs much more efficiently according to their preferences.
-Specifically, using DIA the authoring tool describes user characteristics such as:
+Specifically, using Digital Item Adaptation (DIA) the authoring tool captures user characteristics such as:

-- Usage Preferences and history - Content characteristics preferences such as Audio, Display Color and Graphics presentation, Presentation Priority and Stereoscopic Video Conversion.

-- Accessibility issues like focus of attention, auditory impairment, visual impairment, color vision deficiency - Terminal technology such as codec capabilities, display capabilities, audio output capabilities, user interaction inputs and device class - Network capabilities and condition - Location, time and environment

-5.2 Overview of the user interface prototype (itvSimu)
+- Usage Preferences and history - Content characteristics preferences such as Audio, Display Color and Graphics presentation, Presentation Priority and Stereoscopic Video Conversion. - Accessibility issues like focus of attention, auditory impairment, visual impairment, color vision deficiency - Terminal technology such as codec capabilities, display capabilities, audio output capabilities, user interaction inputs and device class - Network capabilities and condition - Location, time and environment. - 5.2 Overview of the user interface prototype (iTVSimu)

-Under the umbrella of our research project, the need for designing and developing of a simulation platform, acting as an interaction interface between our iTV architecture and the prospective viewer, was evident.
-In other words, a user interface prototype has been implemented to enable users to effectively browse, search, download and consume the provided audio-visual content.
-In the case of disabled people 'effectively' means that both the content and the value-added services need to be accessible to the user.
-However, our project has not focused on the accessibility of the EPG as this was out of the scope of the project.
-Nevertheless the GUI have been developed using Java Accessibility API / Java Access Bridge6, fact that makes our prototype accessible at a satisfactory level.
-In effect, the developed User Interface comprises an EPG simulator.
-It should be noted that the choice of the implementation technologies has not been straightforward considering the plethora of available standards and technologies like MHP7, GEM-IPTV, TV-Anytime, DVB-IP, Java-TV and more.
-Given the requirement for incorporating networking functionality into the EPG subsystem, a web-based approach instead of a standalone application has been adopted.
-This approach ensures execution of the EPG through a standard browser interface.
-The design approach follows.
+In the context of the conducted work, the need for designing and developing a simulation platform, acting as an interaction interface between our iTV architecture and the prospective viewer, was evident.
+Therefore, a user interface prototype has been implemented to enable users to effectively browse, search, download and consume the provided audiovisual content.
+In the case of disabled people, 'effectively' means that both the content and the added-value services need to be accessible to the user.
+However, the accessibility of the EPG was not addressed, as this was out of the scope of the project.
+Nevertheless, the GUI has been developed using Java Accessibility API/Java Access Bridge.6 As a consequence, the prototype is accessible at a satisfactory level.

+The developed User Interface comprises an EPG simulator.
+It should be noted that the choice of the implementation technologies has not been straightforward, considering the plethora of available standards and technologies like MHP,7 GEM-IPTV, TV-Anytime, DVB-IP, Java TV and more.
+Given the requirement for incorporating networking functionality into the EPG subsystem, a Webbased approach instead of a standalone application has been adopted.
+This approach ensures the execution of the EPG through a standard browser interface.

-During the early faces of the design of the prototype system, an identification of the stakeholders took place:
+The design approach was conducted as follows.
+During the early phases of the design of the prototype system, an identification of the stakeholders took place:

-• The end user: he/she interacts with the ITV interface browsing and consuming digital content.
-The end user is associated with an XML-based user profile which includes personal data, preferences upon the audiovisual content (e.g. sports, news, movies) and potential disabilities (hearing problems, visual impairments, etc)
+- The end user: he/she interacts with the ITV interface browsing and consuming digital content.
+The end user is associated with an XML-based user profile which includes personal data, preferences upon the audiovisual content (e.g., sports, news, movies) and potential disabilities (hearing problems, visual impairments, etc.) - The Service Provider: The analogous of traditional TV channels. - The TV Guide Provider: A service that informs end users about the offered services and their availability time schedule.